hrabhijith/Novels-catalog/README.md

 * Selecting a novel will take the user to the novel's description page.
 * Novel's description can be edited with 'Edit' button only if the user is logged in and has the authority to edit.
 * Users can logout using 'Logout' button after logging in.
-* The application data can be consumed by sending request to '/library.json' API endpoint.
+* All the application data can be consumed by sending request to '/authors/JSON' API endpoint.
+* Specific author's data can be consumed by sending request to '/authors/<author_id>/novels/JSON' API endpoint.
+* Specific novel data by an author can be consumed by sending request to '/authors/<author_id>/novels/<novel_id>/JSON' API endpoint.

 ## Installation